achiikun/tauon-ssh/README.md

 ### History

 This project is the next iteration of another one called [Muon](https://github.com/devlinx9/muon-ssh).
-Its last update is from some years ago.
-I've been doing lots of refactorings and cleaning code in order to solve bugs and make its development of new features easier.
+Its last update was a few years ago.
+I've been doing lots of refactorings and cleaning code in order to fix bugs and make the development of new features easier.
 The main change respect Muon is that now x11 forwarding (in linux) is supported.
-Some of this description above is copy-pasted from Devlinx9 repo ;)
+Some of the description above is copy-pasted from the Devlinx9 repo ;)

-I started this fork when I switch my dev operating system to linux from windows and I noted that MobaXTerm was not compatible.
+I started this fork when I switched my dev operating system to linux from windows and I realized that MobaXTerm was not compatible.
-After some searching I discovered Snowflake and Muon, but they still have lots of unsolved bugs.
-I decided to stick to Muon because I think is the only application with the power to become a competitive good open source SSH client for linux:
+After some research I discovered Snowflake and Muon, but they still have lots of unsolved bugs.
+I decided to stick to Muon because I think is the only application with the power to become a competitive, good and open source SSH client for linux:
-No companies, registration forms, paywalls, and written in a nice language (Java).
+No companies, registration forms nor paywalls, and written in a nice language (Java).

 I forked Muon into a new application instead of pulling request the original because I knew from the beginning I'd refactor it heavily.